houseabsolute/ci-perl-helpers/README.md

   out a lot more debugging information.
 Please set this to true and do a build before reporting issues with these tools.
 That way I can look at your failed build and have a better sense of what went wrong.
+* `image_version` - This is the suffix used as part of the Docker tag for image that the build job runs on.
+You should not set this manually unless you have a very good reason.
+By default, this suffix is determined by looking at the version of the `ci-perl-helpers` repo that you referenced.
+This will be checked out and the appropriate tag or branch name will be chosen based on that checkout.

 The Test stage template, `test.yml`, takes the following parameters: